Heckie75/voltcraft-sem-6000/README.md

 Other commands:

- --print                            - print gathered information --dump                             - request all information from device --sleep <n>                        - pause processing for n seconds --verbose                          - print information about processing
+ --print                            - print gathered information --json                             - print some gathered information in JSON format --dump                             - request all information from device --sleep <n>                        - pause processing for n seconds --verbose                          - print information about processing